Symptoms of Dyspraxia

 The symptoms of dyspraxia are evident at an early age, and the symptoms change as a person ages.
 The symptoms of dyspraxia listed below are just a summary, and not everyone will experience all of the symptoms.

-Symptoms of dyspraxia in children aged 3 to 5 years
+Children aged 3 to 5 years

 - Motor skills: They may have difficulty holding a pencil or avoid playing with building blocks.
 They may be messy eaters, or move awkwardly.